daniel-striim/msjet-assist/README.md

 **1. Download All Files (Online Machine):**

-On a machine with an internet connection, run the script with the `--downloadonly` and `--version` flags.
+On a machine with an internet connection, run the script with the `--DownloadOnly` and `--Version` flags.
 This will create a `downloads` subfolder and populate it with all installers, libraries, and patches needed for the specified Striim version.

 ```
 # Example: Download all files needed for Striim v5.0.6
-.\msjetchecker.ps1 --version 5.0.6 --downloadonly
+.\msjetchecker.ps1 -Version 5.0.6 -Agent -DownloadOnly

 # Example: Download all files needed for Striim v4.2.0.20
+.\msjetchecker.ps1 -Version 4.2.0.20 -Agent -DownloadOnly

+# Example for 4.2.0.20 Full Node:
-.\msjetchecker.ps1 --version 4.2.0.20 --downloadonly
+.\msjetchecker.ps1 -Version 4.2.0.20 -Node -DownloadOnly
 ```

 **2. Transfer to Offline Machine:**